What Is Pakistan's Cross Subsidy Programme?

 Domestic Tariff Category

-The connection must be registered under a residential (domestic) tariff โ€” not commercial (B-category), industrial (C-category), agricultural, or bulk supply.
-A connection labelled "D" on your bill is domestic.
-Mixed-use connections in commercial buildings do not qualify.
+The meter must be registered under a residential (domestic) tariff code — not commercial (B-category), industrial (C-category), agricultural, or bulk supply.
+A "D" label on your bill header confirms domestic status.
+Mixed-use connections in commercial buildings are excluded regardless of actual usage.

-Six-Month Rolling Average โ‰ค 200 Units
+Six-Month Rolling Average ≤ 200 Units

-PITC calculates the average of your last six monthly bills.
-That average must be at or below the protected threshold โ€” typically 200 units/month.
-A single spike (like one summer month at 250 units) won't automatically disqualify you if the average stays under the limit.
-Reduce usage consistently, and eligibility restores automatically.
+PITC averages your last six monthly readings.
+That average must sit at or below the protected threshold — typically 200 units/month.
+A single spike won't instantly disqualify you if the average holds.
+Once consistent low usage restores your average, the protected tariff reactivates automatically without re-registering.

 One Live Connection Per CNIC